moorepants/eng122/content/pages/materials/plan-01.rst

 the exercises.

 - Learn the main package names and functions in the SciPy stack.
-- Learn where to get help on Python.
 - Learn to open a Jupyter notebook and it's basic features.
-- Learn to open Spyder and execute a script and type at the IPython interpreter.
 - Learn the basics of Python, primarily the differences from Matlab (or C?)
 - Learn how to do vectorized operations with NumPy.
 - Learn to integrate a second order ODE.
 - Learn to make a plot with matplotlib.
-- Show how to make the plot interactive.
+- Show how to make the plot interactive with Jupyter interact.
 - Learn how to create an object and its use.
+- Learn where to get help on Python.

 Instructions
 ------------